argia.eus

 Donostian aurkeztu dute 'Jaurlaritza, natura lehenratu orain' dokumentua publikoki eta dozenaka eragileren atxikimendua jaso du jadanik.
 Foku

-A broad representation of environmental and naturalist activists in Donostia-San Sebastián this Wednesday called for the Basque Government to take "exceptional measures" to identify and restore to the current situation the degraded areas of Araba, Bizkaia and Gipuzkoa.
+A broad representation of environmental and naturalist activists in Donostia-San Sebastián this Wednesday called for the Basque Government to take "exceptional measures" to identify and restore the degraded areas of Araba, Bizkaia and Gipuzkoa.
 The Government of Imanol Pradales should, in its view, give "priority" to the implementation of the new legislation that has been adopted in Europe.

 Although the quote was fixed in the park of Cristina Enea, one of the lungs of Donostia, very dear to Gladys del Estat, finally by time the Live Forests platform, the coordinator Denon Berdeak, the peasant action Egurra eta Kandela, and representatives of the ecologist groups Eguzki eta Ekologistak, have been concentrated in Tabakalera.
-The Government document has been presented at the hearing, restoring nature, with the support of 22 other actors, in addition to the five groups that have created the text.
+The Basque Government document has been presented at the hearing, restoring nature already, which, in addition to the five groups that have created the text, has the support of 22 other agents.

 A long way towards compromises